Overland-DX/VisualEQ/README.md

 ## License

 This project is licensed under the MIT License.
+This is a permissive license that allows for reuse within proprietary software provided that all copies of the licensed software include a copy of the MIT License terms and the copyright notice.

+For the full license text, please see the [LICENSE](LICENSE) file included in this repository.